dillonj0/startup/README.md

 [x] You cannot play the game without logging in, but anyone can see the high scores.
 (High scores are in the about page.)
 [x] Top scores are stored in MongoDB -- this means I don't just save the top 10 anymore, because I'm not restricted by the size of the server memory.
 [x] Simon and Startup deployed to production environment.

+## Websocket Deliverable
+[x] Simon websocket deployed to the development environment.
+[x] Backend processes incoming WS requests
+[x] Frontend depends on WS messages to direct user traffic and provide multiplayer functionality [x] Final version of the code pushed to GitHub
+In this deliverable I had to make two additional HTML pages so there's a lobby before a game is started by a host, and so that players that aren't the host have just a simple UI where they hit the "snatch" button and WS handles delivering the message to the host.
+Host's frontend handles all the gameplay processing and submits the high scores at the end.